 1. Siddhivinayak Temple

 Siddhivinayak Temple is possibly one of the most famous Ganesh temple in Mumbai.
 Established in 1801 by Devbhai Patil and Laxman Vithu, the temple stands as a witness of its architectural glory.
 Also, it is believed that if you whisper your wishes into the ear of the idol, they eventually come true.
+The temple is one of the best places to visit in Mumbai.

 Location: S K Bole Marg, Prabhadevi, Mumbai